Saint George's Hundred in Port Penn in New Castle County, Delaware — The American Northeast (Mid-Atlantic)

 c.
 1905

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: Architecture • Settlements & Settlers.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1905.

 Location.
 39° 30.944′ N, 75° 34.677′ W. Marker is in Port Penn, Delaware, in New Castle County.
-Marker is on West Merchant Street just east of Stewart Street, on the left when traveling west.
+It is in Saint George's Hundred.
+It is on West Merchant Street just east of Stewart Street, on the left when traveling west.
 Touch for map.
 Marker is at or near this postal address: 100 W Merchant St, Port Penn DE 19731, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Shelby Collins House (within shouting distance of this marker); Thomas Price House (about 300 feet away, measured in a direct line); O. Webb Double House (about 300 feet away); W.H.
-Miller Rental Property (about 300 feet away); Wild-Cleaver House (about 300 feet away); The Stewart House (about 400 feet away); W.H.
-Miller House (about 400 feet away); Port Penn Presbyterian Church (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Callaway House (a few steps from this marker); 101 Merchant Street (within shouting distance of this marker); Shelby Collins House (within shouting distance of this marker); Thomas Price House (about 300 feet away, measured in a direct line); McNally House (about 300 feet away); O. Webb Double House (about 300 feet away); W.H.
+Miller Rental Property (about 300 feet away); William Eaton House (about 300 feet away).
 Touch for a list and map of all markers in Port Penn.

 Regarding Samuel Kershaw House.
 The village of Port Penn exists today as an unusually well preserved example of a small 19th century Delaware river town.
 The buildings that remain in Port Penn comprise a visually unified assemblage of residential, commercial and ecclesiastic structures which document its appearance in the late 19th century.
 Since then 100 years have passed, but there have been relatively few visible changes to Port Penn's overall 19th century architectural and environmental character.